-LASIK is not generally carried out before age 20.
-Patients 50 and older may consider other refractive surgical options, such as refractive lens exchange.
-Myopia up to 8 to 9 diopters. astigmatism and hyperopia up to 4 diopters may be treated.
+• LASIK is not generally carried out before age 20.
+Patients 50 and older may consider other refractive surgical options, such as lens replacement surgery/ refractive lens exchange.
+Myopia up to 10 diopters, astigmatism and hyperopia up to 5 diopters may be treated.
 The refractive error must be stable for at least 12 months.
 The cornea, especially corneal shape is carefully examined prior to surgery to exclude ectatic diseases such as keratoconus and any other corneal pathology.
 Systemic diseases that may affect corneal healing, such as connective tissue disorders are a contraindication to LASIK.
-Dry
+Dry eye is a relative contraindication.

+Step 1

-Step 1 Flap is created and folded away from the central cornea.
+Flap is created and folded away

+from the central cornea